ocornel/db_copy/README.md

 ## Setting up.
 The setup was prepared for linux ubuntu environments.
-You can however just figure out what the `setup.py` file does and follow manually on your OS
+You can however just figure out what the [setup.py](https://github.com/ocornel/db_copy/blob/master/code/setup.py) file does and implement manually on your OS
 If you are on ubuntu,
 cd to the directory containing this `README.md` file then